 Modern medicine is no more the holy grail of cure or care.
 Prescription drugs have failed to get to the root cause of various diseases and health conditions.
 Antibiotic resistance has emerged as one of the biggest threats to global health, food security, and development today, according to the World Health Organisation.
 As a result, the focus shifts to holistic healthcare or rare healing traditions such as esoteric healing.
 It consists of the systems of beliefs, practices, and teachings on health, healing, and medicine that are associated with ancient, hidden, initiatory, and/or extant but nonmainstream spiritual paths and metaphysical traditions that preserve secret wisdom on transcendental themes.

-Epidemiologist and scholar Jeff Levin stress that healthcare providers will benefit from a basic level of familiarity with eight major esoteric traditions— especially of the new age variety.
+Epidemiologist and scholar Jeff Levin stresses that healthcare providers will benefit from a basic level of familiarity with eight major esoteric traditions— especially of the new age variety.
 These have been increasingly adopted by a growing segment of the healthcare-consuming public, especially related to diagnosis and treatment, Levin claims in his research.
 Many concepts derived from esoteric traditions are also interwoven with complementary and alternative medicine.

 The Kabbalistic Tradition

 The kabbalistic tradition comprises key literary works such as the Zohar, an esoteric commentary on the Hebrew Bible, and the Sefer Y’tzirah, a discourse on metaphysical and numerological features of creation, energy, matter, and higher consciousness, and other works by medieval Jewish mystics.
 Kabbalah encompasses two main branches.
 Speculative or theoretical kabbalah is concerned with the nature of God, man, and the universe.
 Practical kabbalah emphasises spiritual practices such as meditation as means of mystical union with God.